 Automotive painters in repair shops may receive a bonus or commission in addition to their wages.

 Trucking companies, bus lines, and other organizations that repair and refinish their own vehicles generally pay by the hour.

 The vast majority of painting and coating workers are employed full time.
 Automotive painters in repair shops often work overtime, depending on the number of vehicles that need repainting.

-Employment of painting and coating workers is projected to show little or no change from 2014 to 2024.
+Employment of painting and coating workers is projected to show little or no change over the next ten years.
 Employment growth will vary by occupation and industry.

-Employment of coating, painting, and spraying machine setters, operators, and tenders— the largest occupation in this profile—is projected to show little or no change from 2014 to 2024.
+Employment of coating, painting, and spraying machine setters, operators, and tenders— the largest occupation in this profile—is projected to show little or no change over the next ten years.
 Although many consumer, commercial, and industrial products require painting or coating and thus will provide job opportunities for these workers, productivity gains are expected to offset any employment growth.

-Employment of transportation equipment painters is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of transportation equipment painters is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
 The majority of new jobs will be driven by the need for painters in repair shops.

-Employment of painting, coating, and decorating workers is projected to decline 2 percent from 2014 to 2024.
+Employment of painting, coating, and decorating workers is projected to decline 2 percent over the next ten years.
 Increased automation in most manufacturing facilities will reduce job opportunities for these workers.

 As with many manufacturing jobs, employers often report difficulty finding qualified workers.
 Therefore, job opportunities should be very good for those with painting experience.

 Many job openings should result from the need to replace workers who leave the occupation and from increased specialization in manufacturing.